Nick Viall Allegedly Texting Amanda Stanton After Her Split From Josh Murray

 Nick Viall may be on The Bachelor 2017 trying to find love, but he has actually already finished filming his season of the show.
-Hopefully, Nick finds love, but nobody knows for sure or if he is even still with the girl that he met on the show.
+Hopefully, Nick finds love, but nobody knows for sure if he is even still with the girl that he met on the show.
 Now a source is saying that Nick Viall has been texting a girl that he was actually interested in at one time.
 Life & Style shared that Nick is allegedly texting Amanda Stanton since she split from Josh Murray.
-Amand and Josh did seem like a perfect match, but it didn’t work out for them in the end.
+Amanda and Josh did seem like a perfect match, but it didn’t work out for them in the end.

 Best part about going to the #TCA's every year: grilling the current bachelor.
 This year —> @viallnicholas28 ???????????? pic.twitter.com/V7hhqVuouj